 The third research question was: what influence tactics do quartermasters use mostly?
 Almost all quartermasters (96.6%) used inspirational appeals to influence others.
 Consultation tactics (94.3%) and rational persuasion (92.0%) are also often used.
 Only few quartermasters (12.2%) put pressure on other people in organizations to influence them.
 Falbe and Yukl (1992) claim that the most effective tactics to influence others are inspirational appeals and consultation.
 This is very positive, as these are the influence tactics most used by quartermasters.
 Falbe and Yukl say least effective are pressure, legitimating and coalition tactics.
 Only few quartermasters use pressuring tactics so that is a good thing as well.
 The results showed though, that there are a lot of male quartermasters using coalition tactics, while previous research by Falbe and Yukl shows that this influence tactic is not all that effective.
-It might be a good idea to reject the usage of these coalition tactics.
+It might be a good idea to reject the usage of these coalition tactics and educate quartermasters in the usage of inspirational appeals and consultation tactics.